Charlotte Curling is always accepting new members!

 A: No. Membership fees only cover the cost of insurance required for us to carry by our governing bodies: The GNCC and The USCA.

-Q: What other costs are there to running a club?
+Q: What other costs are there to running the Charlotte Curling Association?

 Q: Is curling more expensive than playing other ice sports?